jacksonc4/CS308/README.md

 ```
 ssh -i <keyName> ubuntu@<publicIP>
 ```
+  * Clone the repo to the EC2 instances, then cd to the shell_scripts folder

 4. Change the properties of the cassandra_install script file to executable, and then run the cassandra_install script on each node.
   ```